SoftUni-Internal/interactive-content/EN/02-Text-Processing/05-Concatenation-vs-StringBuilder.md

 // End time
 System.out.println(new Date());
 ```

-As you can see the time of program execution is about 1 minute, which is slow.
+It is clear that the time of program execution is about 1 minute, which is slow.

-- Let's do the same operation using **StringBuilder**
+The same operation can be performed with `StringBuilder`:

 ```java
 System.out.println(new Date());